-While participating in “Discover Paris, The South of France and Morocco” students will experience the culture and business practices of three unique cities: Paris, a vibrant capital city; Aix-en-Provence, a beautiful town in southern France; Marrakesh, Morocco, a major city in North Africa.
+While participating in “Discover Paris, The South of France and Morocco” students will experience the culture and business practices of three unique locations: Paris, a vibrant capital city; Aix-en-Provence, a beautiful town in southern France; and Marrakesh, Morocco, a diverse market with strong ties to Europe.

 IAU in Aix-en-Provence will be host to the Penn State group and one Penn State faculty leader will be on site to coordinate academics and site visits.